Will Following Art Trends Help or Hurt Your Art Career?

 Don’t Look for Easy Answers Here

 There is no easy answer to whether a particular artist should pay attention and incorporate art trends into their work.
 Some artists will look down their nose at anyone who would consider art trends for aesthetic or business reasons.
 They embrace creativity as something sacred.

 On some level, I guess I understand that high-minded stance, but I mostly think it is wrong.
 Picasso, as with so many other things, had it spot on when he said, “Good artists copy, great artists steal.”
 What can inspiration can you steal from current art trends, or cultural trends?

 Unless you live in an uninhabited location with no media, no advertising, and no culture, you cannot avoid influences from what is going on around you.
 You see your friends, or television shows or movies where certain fashions are on display.
-It might be skinny jeans, skinny ties, or shiny jewel tone colors.
+It might be skinny jeans, high water pants, skinny ties, or shiny jewel-tone colors.
 You could find yourself influenced by a trend toward the retro look in graphic design, or art trends that emphasize social change.